django-cms/django-cms/docs/introduction/01-install.rst

     You can also use this guide to help you install django CMS as part of an existing project.
 However, the guide assumes that you are starting with a blank project, so you will need to adapt the steps below appropriately as required.
-You

 This document assumes you have some basic familiarity with Python and Django.
 After you've integrated django CMS into your project, you should be able to follow the